Dhruval360/Sorting-Algorithms/README.md

 ## Compiling and Running the Benchmark

-Clone the repository:
+Clone the repository using:

 ```bash
 $ git clone https://github.com/Dhruval360/Sorting-Algorithms.git
 ```

-Execute the `Run.sh` script:
+Execute the `Run.sh` script using:

 ```bash
 $ chmod +x Run.sh